kexinrong/rehashing/README.md

 If you want to cite HBE in a publication, here is the bibliographic information of our research papers where the algorithms are described and analyzed:

-> *Rehashing Kernel Evaluation in High Dimensions*.
+> **Rehashing Kernel Evaluation in High Dimensions**.
 Paris Siminelakis, Kexin Rong, Peter Bailis, Moses Charikar, Phillip Levis.
-> ICML 2019
+> *ICML 2019*

-> *Hashing-Based-Estimatros for Kernel Density in High Dimensions*.
-Moses Charikar, Paris Siminelakis, FOCS 2017.
+> **Hashing-Based-Estimatros for Kernel Density in High Dimensions**.
+Moses Charikar, Paris Siminelakis, *FOCS 2017*.

 # License